chrisgleissner/spring-batch-rest/README.md

     }
 }
 ```

-An alternative approach is to use job parameters on `@StepScope`-annotated beans:
+or alternatively by using `@StepScope`-annotated beans:
 ```java
 @StepScope
 @Bean